ethereumjs/ethereumjs-monorepo/packages/block/README.md

 console.log(common.consensusAlgorithm()) // 'ethash'
 const block = Block.fromBlockData({}, { common })
 ```

-To validate that the difficulty of the block matches the canonical difficulty use `block.validate(blockchain)`.

 To calculate the difficulty when creating the block pass in the block option `calcDifficultyFromHeader` with the preceding (parent) `BlockHeader`.